BUSINESS PLANS, BUDGETING AND MANAGEMENT ACCOUNTS

 Many businesses ignore the importance of good financial planning, assuming that what they believe is a good business idea will naturally provide them with profit and growth.
-This can be a sure fire way to ensure business failure rather than business success!
+We all have goals for the future, but you also need to take practical steps to drive your business forward.

 Business Plans